 Single Burner Propane Bottle Top

 Portable gas grills are a good way to cook at camp.
 It is an easy transition from cooking on your gas grill at home.
 You can buy table top models or portable grills that have folding legs.
+If you need help choosing a camping grill, check out The Best Camping Grills.

 A backpacking stove is typically used when backpacking (duh!), but they are handy if you are camping alone or don’t want to lug a bunch of camp cooking equipment with you to the campground.